rjweiss/VAM-Python/README.md

 ## Starting the slide show

-If you just want to see the slides as a slideshow in your browser, click [here](http://www.rebeccaweiss.info/VAM-Python/VAM.slides.html)
+If you just want to see the slides as a slideshow in your browser, [follow this link](http://www.rebeccaweiss.info/VAM-Python/VAM.slides.html)

-You can also view them as a single html file [here](http://www.rebeccaweiss.info/VAM-Python/VAM.html)
+You can also view them as a single HTML file, [follow this link](http://www.rebeccaweiss.info/VAM-Python/VAM.html)

-If you want to download the slides as an IPython notebook, clone the master branch of this repository:
+If you want to download the slides as an IPython notebook, download one of the archives on the left (e.g. zip or tarball).

+If you have `git` installed, clone the master branch of this repository:

 ```bash
 git clone git@github.com:rjweiss/VAM-Python.git